TEEs-projects/Time-manipulation-Attack/README.md

 ```
 21 sealer nodes and 5 user nodes should start running on local machine, which is editable in file *./nohuprun.sh* along with attacking methods of malicious $node_0$.

-* To enable the Python analysis tool for current blockchain state, run:
+* To enable the Python auxiliary tool for current blockchain state, run:
 ```
 ./start.sh
 ```